slidenerd/ec2-mean-test/EC2.md

 ![Step 2: Choose an Instance Type](https://imgur.com/WGZhSgz.png)
  1. Instance type dictates how much memory your instance will have.
  2. We have selected t2.micro here which seems to be the only one eligible on Free Tier at the moment.
- 3. You can check the specs and pricing of t2.micro [HERE](https://lmgtfy.com/?q=ec2%20t2%20micro%20specs) Report Broken Link
- 4. [HERE](https://stackoverflow.com/questions/5287882/are-amazons-micro-instances-linux-64bit-good-for-mongodb-servers) is a question from stackoverflow that answers if this is enough for MongoDB.
-Report Broken Link
  5. Click on **"Next Configure Instance Details"** and proceed

 ## Step 1.3: Configure Instance